eamsdev/terraform-fullstackonaws/README.md

 4. Run `terraform plan` to see what changes will be made to your infrastructure.
 5. Run `terraform apply` to create the infrastructure on AWS.
 6. (Optional) Run `terraform destroy` to destroy the infrastructure.

-## Road Map

-The following features will be added in the future:

-- AWS RDS support for SQL
-- Accessing the internet from the private subnet (needs testing)
-- Multiple ECS task support
-- Cloudfront for static hosting

 ## License